 Annotating on websites directly and collaborating right then and there can save the day!
 The users for these tools aren’t just website designers or web developers.
 They don’t need to collaborate just among themselves.
 They also need to work with other stakeholders.
 There are clients, design agency members, quality testers, product managers, heads of strategy and marketing – the list goes on and on.

-So, here is an overview of some website annotation tools that could work for your collaboration needs:
+So, here is an overview of some visual feedback and website annotation tools that could work for your collaboration needs:

 Usersnap allows capturing screens and annotating over them via a browser extension or code snippet embedded into the site.
-It can also be used as a feedback or bug tracking tool with a wide range of integrations available, including Slack and Trello.
+It can also be used as a feedback or bug tracking tool.

 The tool also provides information about the browser and operating system that was used to annotate on the website.
 Annotations can be sorted into projects and team members can be added to them.
 Usersnap has plans based on a monthly or annual basis and for larger teams or enterprises, it provides custom plans and enterprise support.